zharry29/proc2pddl/README.md

 # Proc2PDDL
-**Proc2PDDL** is a dataset of paired procedural texts and PDDL representations.
+**Proc2PDDL** is a dataset of paired open-domain procedural texts and PDDL representations.

 ## Dataset
 The cleaned and processed Proc2PDDL dataset can be found at `/pddl_data`.
 Though likely not to be used, the raw dataset produced by the annotators can be found at `pddl_data_raw/`.